UD1sto/NeuroSync-Core/README.md

 ### `/stream_text_to_blendshapes` (POST)

 Stream the conversion of text to speech and blendshapes.
+Sends the animation to the 3D model in real-time as chunks are processed.

 Request:
 ```json